S.C. Supreme Court Elections – Quick and Quiet

 - Only one other state (Virginia) appoints judges to both the Supreme Court and Court of Appeals by legislative appointment.

-- South Carolina is the only state in which the legislature has appointment powers for an unexpired judicial term.
+- South Carolina is the only state in which the legislature has sole appointment powers for an unexpired judicial term.

 To illustrate the unique dominance South Carolina’s General Assembly holds over the judicial appointment process, consider: